IBMStreams/vscode-ide/_docs/01-quick-start-guide.md

     </figure>
 1. Set the `JAVA_HOME` environment variable to a Java JRE or JDK/SDK version 8 or higher.
 This satisfies the requirements of the IBM Streams SPL language server, which provides [IntelliSense](https://code.visualstudio.com/docs/editor/intellisense) support for SPL files.
 1. Set the `java.home` VS Code setting to a Java JDK version 11 or higher.
 This satisfies the [requirements]({{ "/docs/developing-java-primitive-operators/#setting-up-vs-code-for-java-development" | relative_url }}) of the Language Support for Java(TM) by Red Hat extension that this extension depends on.
+1. Set "http.proxySupport": "off" in the settings.json file.
 1. [Add an IBM Streams instance]({{ "/docs/streams-explorer#adding-an-instance" | relative_url }}).
     <div class="notice--video">
       <p><strong>Watch and learn</strong>: This video demonstrates how to add your first instance.</p>